- Many animals on this list are fish, reptiles, and rodents.

 To read more about bees visit this page.

 Have you ever seen a dragonfly hovering around the cattails of a lake or pond?
 They are colorful insects and very interesting to watch.
-They are on this list of animals with the shortest lifespan because an adult dragonfly lives just four months.
+They are on this list of animals with the shortest lifespan because an adult dragonfly lives just 7 – 56 days.
 However, to get the complete picture of a dragonfly’s life, you have to look at the earlier stages of its life cycle.

 Visit here for more information on dragonflies.